 How to Choose an Essential Oils Supplier

 There are several essential oils companies we recommend buying from (and from whom we buy our own essential oils).
-One such company is Plant Therapy.
+One such company is Rocky Mountain Oils.
 When deciding from whom you will purchase your essential oils, there are a few things to look for.

 If you’re like me, you’ll soon want one of everything.
 Making sure your supplier carries a tremendous variety of essential oils and blends could be important to you.
 There have been very few oils I’ve wanted to purchase that I have not been able to purchase through my top essential oils suppliers.
 And the couple that I have not been able to find are not easily found anywhere.